CodeAfric/AgriTeck-Users/README.md

 3. Add firebase SSH1 fingerprint or SSH525 to the firebase project.
 A new Flutter application.

+##Download the test-dataet from the project to test the disease detection model

 ## Getting Started

 This project is a starting point for a Flutter application.